Whats recent in my professional life and on the site:

 February 2015.
 In their infinite wisdom, Canadian immigration authorities have cleared me to work as a professor because my spouse is a student.
-At the same time, our permanent residency application (filed at the insistence of the university) was turned down for being over quota, together with thousands other clueless applicants, as was timely publicly announced by the government two months after the quota was reached.
+At the same time, our permanent residency application (filed at the insistence of the university) was turned down for being over quota.
+Several thousand other clueless applicants met the same fate, because the government delayed by two months the public announcement that the quota was reached.
 O Canada!

 | || ||conference took place in Waterloo on June 5–9, 2013.
 I was chairing the local organizing committee.
 This was a crazy thing to agree to: it took me two months of cumulative work time and 2500 emails.
 I wont be chairing another conference any time soon :).